Solvetronix/MacSSH/docs/GITHUB_RELEASE_GUIDE.md

 **❌ Common Mistake**: Installing the new version locally immediately after release **✅ Correct Way**: Test automatic update from the previous installed version

+### 4. Appcast.xml Update (CRITICAL!)
+**🚨 ALWAYS push appcast.xml to GitHub AFTER creating the release!**

+This is the most critical step that is often forgotten:
+- Without updating appcast.xml on GitHub, Sparkle won't know about the new release
+- Users will never see the update notification
+- The entire release process becomes useless

+**❌ Common Mistake**: Creating the release but forgetting to push appcast.xml **✅ Correct Way**: Always push appcast.xml after creating the release

 ## 🔧 Prerequisites

 ### 1. Install GitHub CLI